SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 I would suspect if we weight the acts people do, and have done, overall the human species is truly marvellous and wonderful.

-It is however a fair enough plot device to sue.
+It is however a fair enough plot device to use.
 Because a few cynics can certainly spoiled things for millions.
 I'll thus be interested in reading on to see where Liu Cixin takes this.
 But it could get boring, and tell us more about Liu Cixin's blinkered view of humanity than about what he could have